AdamHorvath12/Data-Science-Master-Thesis/README.md

 * **Email**: hernani@lalaland.ai

+## Questions

+* FID score is originally implemented in Tensorflow but I would prefer to use the Pytorch implementation.
+I found a github repo for it, but the author highlight that there is a slight difference between the two approaches, however the weights and the model are exactly the same.
+Can I use it?
+* Idea about VITON dataset, that I can upsample the data to higher resolution with basic methods and do some experiments with those images?

 ## Thesis Schedule
 | Week  | Date | Planned Achievement  | Achieved |
 | ------------- | ------------- | ------------- | ------------- |